Gallet & Company: History

-Julien Gallet's grandson, Jules Racine, played the next pivotal role in Gallet's history.
+Julien Gallet's grandson, Jules Racine, played the next role in Gallet's history.
 In 1890, Jules Racine, together with Charles Perret, established Jules Racine & Co in New York, which became the sole distributor and importer of Gallet watches in the United States.
 Jules Racine led the company for 45 years, during which he witnessed another important period in the brand's history.
 This period began in 1907 when Gallet acquired Société d'Horlogerie Electa.
-The following years were marked by technical innovation, new patents, and international recognition thanks to exhibition prizes and success at chronometry competitions.
+The following years were marked by technical innovation, new patents, and international recognition from exhibition prizes and success at chronometry competitions.